-Prerequisite: Mathematics 9 or Workplace Math 9
+Prerequisite: Mathematics 9 or Math 9 Adapted

-This course (continued into grade 11) is designed to provide students with the mathematical knowledge identified for entry into the majority of trades and for direct entry into the workforce.
-Topics include measurements in both metric and imperial systems, areas and volumes, Pythagoras' Theorem, similar shapes, angle rules, and trigonometry.
-The arithmetical operations are reinforced with work on proportions and currency exchange and pay slips.
+This course is designed to provide students with the mathematical knowledge identified for entry into a majority of the trades or direct entry into the workforce.
+Topics include measurements in both metric and imperial systems, surface area and volume, trigonometry, graphing, central tendency, experimental probability and financial literacy.
+The arithmetical operations are reinforced with work on proportions, conversions and finance.
 Formulas are used to apply knowledge in familiar situations.
 Placement in this course can only take place after consultation with the teacher, student, parent and counsellor.